Orlando Arcia Player Props: Braves vs. Twins

 Orlando Arcia At The Plate

-- In 32.1% of his games this year, Arcia has tallied at least one RBI.
-In eight of those games (14.3%) he recorded two or more RBI.
+- In 31.6% of his games this year, Arcia has notched at least one RBI.
+In eight of those games (14.0%) he recorded two or more RBI.

-- In 41.1% of his games this season, he has scored at least once.
-And he's had eight games with multiple runs (14.3%).
+- In 23 of 57 games this year, he has scored, and eight of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.